 The Chinese smartphone giant has been putting a lot of effort into improving the design of its smartphones and Vivo V19 is a testament to the fact.
 It is a sleek-looking device that comes with a glass body at the front and back.
 Our review unit was in Mystic Silver color and its rear side could also serve as a mirror, a practical feature especially when you wanna check up on your looks in the middle of the workday or at a party.

-The glass body undoubtedly gives a chic and premium feeling to the smartphone but on the downside, it becomes a fingerprint magnet and you might have to sacrifice on showing off your device by enveloping it in a phone case.
+The glass body undoubtedly gives a chic and premium feeling to the smartphone but on the downside, it becomes a fingerprint magnet and you might have to sacrifice showing off your device by enveloping it in a phone case.
 At the front, the dual camera takes up a lot of space, pushing the battery icon away from its original place.
 The new arrangement though looks unusual, is not too odd once you get used to it.
 However, the notifications bar area does look a bit overcrowded as the company has tried to squeeze in too many icons in a smaller space.

 The smartphone offers 6.4 inches of Super AMOLED display which comes with 2400 x 1080 pixels of screen resolution.
-Satisfactorily, with Vivo V19 we get a pretty crisp and colorful display and when it comes to phone’s brightness, you don’t even have to cross the mid-level mark to lit up your screen in the indoors.
+Satisfactorily, with Vivo V19 we get a pretty crisp and colorful display and when it comes to the phone’s brightness, you don’t even have to cross the mid-level mark to lit up your screen indoors.
 For outdoor activities, the phone is bright enough to let you see the content on the screen without any hassle.
-Furthermore, there are no issues with the side-viewing angles of the phone and the big screen really brings the most out the graphics especially for gamers.
+Furthermore, there are no issues with the side-viewing angles of the phone and the big screen really brings the most out of the graphics especially for gamers.

 The smartphone is equipped with Qualcomm Snapdragon 712 chipset which is accompanied by 8GB RAM, 128GB of internal storage, and Android 10-based Funtouch OS 10.
 On the Antutu benchmark, Vivo V19 scored 238710, on the other hand, smartphones with Qualcomm Snapdragon 720G have scored considerably better on the same benchmark like Redmi Note 9S and Redmi Note 9 Pro which scored 279314 and 265930 respectively.
 Moreover, Huawei Nova 7i with Kirin 810 chipset also scored more as compared to Vivo’s new device i.e. 294377.